Traci D. Blackmon

-Traci D. Blackmon is an African American minister who serves as the Associate General Minister of Justice and Local Church Ministries for the United Church of Christ.
-She is the former senior pastor of Christ the King United Church of Christ, Florissant, Missouri and was the leading voice of frontline spiritual leaders influential in leading prayer vigils and engaging in peaceful protests during the unrest in Ferguson, Missouri after the murder of Michael Brown in 2014.
+Traci D. Blackmon is an African American minister who was the Associate General Minister of Justice and Local Church Ministries for the United Church of Christ.
+She resigned her position on December 14, 2023.
+She resigned after a period of sabbatical citing that her vision and the vision of UCC Leadership no longer aligned.
+She is the former senior pastor of Christ the King United Church of Christ, Florissant, Missouri and was the, 2023 leading voice of frontline spiritual leaders influential in leading prayer vigils and engaging in peaceful protests during the unrest in Ferguson, Missouri after the Killing of Michael Brown in 2014.

 Life

 In 1985, Blackmon achieved a Nursing degree from Birmingham-Southern College and a Master of Divinity degree from Eden Theological Seminary in 2009.
 Identifying as a womanist, Blackmon’s work in Ferguson and St. Louis as clergy and activist led to her participation in the “Unite the Right” rally in Charlottesville, VA along with other clergy and social justice leaders.
 Blackmon’s community involvement expanded to engagement with several national movements Black Lives Matter and Repairers of the Breach.
 Blackmon was inducted into the Board of Preachers of Morehouse College.
 She is a member of Alpha Kappa Alpha and the mother of three adult children.

 Blackmon serves on the boards of the Samuel DeWitt Proctor Conference,Chicago Theological Seminary and WomanPreach!